Approach to Sustainability Reporting

-Other information on company practices, management approaches and evaluation mechanisms has been obtained through interviews with subject matter experts within the company who provide supporting documentation such as official policies, internal memos and access to their data management systems.
+We obtain information related to company practices, management approaches and evaluation mechanisms through interviews with internal subject matter experts who provide supporting documentation, such as company policies, internal memos and aggregated data from their data management systems.
 The subject matter experts who provide this data are all able to explain the processes by which they collect, aggregate and analyze information for each indicator to support accurate, reliable reporting.

 There is an extensive system of checks and balances within and between departments to verify accuracy in performance data and qualitative descriptions.
 Content is reviewed by senior managers and continuously checked against past publications and internal reports.
 Our data collection process requires explanation of any deviations from previous performance and detailed descriptions of the methods, techniques and constants used to provide accurate calculations and interpretations.

-As specified by the GRI principles, which determine reporting content and quality, this website will contain information on general policies and performance as well as detailed data on aspects and issues identified by stakeholders as material issues.
-This website layout will be designed to provide access to that information for the broadest possible audience.
+As specified by the GRI Universal Standards, this website contains information on general policies and performance as well as detailed data on issues identified by our stakeholders.
+The website layout is designed to provide access to that information for the broadest possible audience.
 Our GRI content index enables all users to access precisely the information that corresponds to their interest to serve our diverse, international stakeholder base.